PhilipYip1988/windows-11-installation-guide/readme.md

 > The *Soft* Requirement processor list only accounts for the date of manufacturer of the processor and not the processors overall capabilities:

-> * The Intel Celeron N4000 released at the same time as 8th Core Generation Processors for example is a low end processor that is listed in Microsoft's *Soft* Requirements.
+> * The Intel Celeron N4000 manufactured at the same time as 8th Core Generation Processors for example is a low end processor that is listed in Microsoft's *Soft* Requirements.
 This processor as a consequence has worse specifications than a high end 6th or 7th Generation Processor.
 A comparison can be made on Intel's website [Intel: N4000 vs i3-6100T](https://ark.intel.com/content/www/us/en/ark/compare.html?productIds=88200,128988).

 </details>